 Solvency II is scheduled to come into force on 1 January 2016.
 In preparation for this, we submitted our Solvency II internal model applications to the Prudential Regulation Authority in June 2015.
-The Prudential Regulation Authority have indicated that they will conclude their review and approval process of our internal model along with our UK peers in December 2015.
+The Prudential Regulation Authority has indicated that they will conclude their review and approval process of our internal ncrease on half year 2014 model along with our UK peers in December 2015.
 We welcome the clarification provided by the Prudential Regulation Authority that their assessments of the ability of UK entities to make distributions will be based on capital levels after allowance for transitional measures.

-Overall we are confident that the final Solvency II outcome will confirm Prudential's position as a strongly capitalised Group.
+Overall, we are confident that the final Solvency II outcome will confirm Prudential's position as a strongly capitalised group.
 In the meantime our businesses are continuing to produce strong operating earnings, which generate significant economic capital.